Mathématique: Chapter 5

 Jackson sighed in defeat.
 “All right.
 Fine.
 In the meantime, Colonel Young thinks you had a panic attack in his kitchen.
 So does Vala.
 I think that’s for the best.”

 Rush raised his eyebrows.
-“And your personal view of the situation?”
+“And your view of the situation?”

 “Is better left unsaid.
 But I think you should stay with me tonight.”